Carlos Landín Martínez: Trial

 On 16 January, the prosecution brought forward multiple bags filled with cocaine to show to the jury.
 Each bag was valued between US$12,000 to US$15,000.
 The police described their encounters with people under Landín Martínez in their investigations, and how they recovered the narcotics as part of the case against him and the thirteen other co-defendants.
 One of the other co-defendants listed in the indictment, Luis Robledo Martínez, was present during the courtroom and accused of drug trafficking.
 The police described his October 2006 arrest in San Juan following a traffic stop, where they discovered he was in possession of more than US$27,000 in cash.
 Robledo told the police that US$6,000 was to purchase a vehicle in a car auction in Alamo, but the police stated that the auction had been closed for the past two years.
 Upon inspecting the vehicle with Robledo's consent, the police found an additional US$21,500.
 The police suspected the money came from drug proceeds.
 Robledo pleaded not guilty to drug trafficking conspiracy and illegal possession of money.

 Landín Martínez and Robledo were present while recordings of phone calls, intercepted by the prosecution's witness Ricardo Muñiz, were played for the jury.
-The recordings included mentions of aliases of members within the Gulf Cartel, drug and money operations, and of worries that they may be heard from authorities through wire tapping.
+The recordings included mentions of aliases of members within the Gulf Cartel, drug and money operations, and of worries that they may be heard from authorities through wiretapping.
 Landín Martínez was rarely mentioned in the recordings; the witnesses told the jury that they worked under Landín Martínez but did not have direct contact with him.
 One of the phones calls from 2006 mentioned a man known by his alias "Maestro" (Teacher), who was responsible for smuggling money from the U.S. to Mexico for Landín Martínez.
 The prosecution said that this person was Robledo, but his attorney, Jim Grissom, disputed the claim and said he would bring forward a witness who would tell the jury it was not Robledo.
 Robeldo told the jury that he never smuggled narcotics or cash for the Gulf Cartel, but admitted to bringing large sums of cash to the U.S. to buy cars to later resell in Mexico.
 In the phone conversations, Muñiz and the "Maestro" spoke about drug operations in vague terms, often referring to drug proceeds as documents.
 Several U.S. law enforcement agents who participated in drug seizures from Muñiz's operations were expected to testify against Landín Martínez and Robledo that afternoon before the court session ended.